THE DIRECTOR

 How long does it take? from 6:00 p.m. to 7:00 p.m.

 In what language?
-This program is held in English with interpretation into Czech.
+This programme is held in English with interpretation into Czech.

 DOX Centre for Contemporary Art